You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Online analytical processing

 Online analytical processing, or OLAP, allows you to unify different datasets in one place.
-OLAP contains “multidimensional” data, unlike a flat 2D spreadsheet.
+Unlike a flat 2D spreadsheet, OLAP contains "multidimensional" data.

-It's all about being able to select and use all the relevant information you need to make more hyper-rational decisions.
+It's about being able to select and use all the relevant information to make more hyper-rational decisions.

 Benefits of analytical CRM systems

 The features of analytical CRM systems each provide crucial benefits to your business growth potential.
-In the end, CRM analysis is all about expanding your network, closing more deals and fostering long-lasting customer relationships.
+Ultimately, CRM analysis is about expanding your network, closing more deals, and fostering long-lasting customer relationships.

 Customer analysis

 Customer analytics can generate reports on customer behavior.
-This type of reporting helps you know and understand your customer base inside and out by generating profiles.
+This reporting type helps you understand your customer base inside and out by generating profiles.

 Analytical CRM finds patterns, then drills down and identifies the specific customer segments that offer the best business opportunities.
-It segments markets and directs your sales and marketing accordingly, and can also inform your future product and service offerings.
+It segments markets and directs sales and marketing accordingly, and it can also inform future product and service offerings.

 Sales analysis

-Furthermore, sales reports can shed light on where to re-shuffle organizational priorities and assign sales reps.
+Furthermore, sales reports can show where to re-shuffle organizational priorities and assign sales reps.

 Market analysis

-Marketing analytics allows you to plan, manage, and scale up your marketing campaigns.
+Marketing analytics lets you plan, manage, and scale your marketing campaigns.
 You'll get information on where to place resources for new marketing campaigns, which products/services to market, and insights about how and where to market any new products.

-You'll also get information on new marketing opportunities that you may not have thought about.
+You'll also get information on new marketing opportunities you may not have considered.

 Service analysis